 CMS, however, is issuing a new interim final rule reversing its earlier sound reading of the continuous coverage requirement.
 Under the most harmful change, state Medicaid programs would now be permitted to eliminate optional benefits such as dental coverage and reduce the amount, duration and scope of covered benefits (like imposing lower visit limits or adding other utilization controls), compared to what was covered on March 18, 2020.
 They may also now increase co-payment and other cost-sharing levels (subject to federal limits) and require nursing home residents to contribute more to the monthly cost of their care (known as post-eligibility treatment of income), above what was required on March 18, 2020.

 In addition, states would be permitted to transfer beneficiaries from one eligibility category to another if they are no longer eligible under their original category, even if it may reduce the benefits available to them.
-For example, if an expansion state has opted to cover 19 and 20 year-olds under their child eligibility category, the continuous enrollment protection would no longer require the state to maintain the young person in the child eligibility category when they turn age 21 and could instead transfer them to the adult expansion group.
+For example, the continuous enrollment protection would no longer require the state to maintain a young person in the child eligibility category when they turn age 21 and could instead transfer them to the adult expansion group.
 This, however, means the beneficiary would lose access to the comprehensive Early Periodic Screening Diagnostic and Treatment (EPSDT) benefit.
 Similarly, a near-elderly Medicaid beneficiary enrolled in the expansion who turns age 65 and becomes eligible for Medicare could be switched to the Medicare Savings Programs (which only covers Medicare premiums and cost-sharing, not other Medicaid benefits that may not be covered by Medicare).

 CMS provides some limits to these transfers.
 If a beneficiary was originally entitled to coverage that constituted Minimum Essential Coverage (as defined by the Affordable Care Act), they cannot be moved to coverage that does not cover MEC, though they may be switched to coverage that is less generous.
 If a beneficiary was originally entitled to coverage that was not MEC but did cover COVID-19 testing and treatment, they cannot be moved to coverage that does not cover COVID-19 testing and treatment.
 If a beneficiary was originally entitled to coverage that was not MEC and did not cover COVID-19 testing and treatment, they would be required to be given the same level of that coverage.
 Beneficiaries can always be transferred to a more generous level of benefits.
 If an individual is not eligible for any other Medicaid eligibility category, states would be required to keep that beneficiary enrolled in the original eligibility category with the benefits that are otherwise available to that category.